OUR HISTORY

 The creation of the brand

-After marketing its rums under the name “Acajou” In the 1930s, Charles Clément gave his name to his already well-known rum.
-Brand strategy, use of emerging advertising, and expansion to international markets made Clément a major name in rum.
+After marketing its rums under the name “Acajou” in the 1930s, Charles Clément gave his name to his already well-known rum.
+Brand strategy, the use of emerging advertising, and expansion to international markets made Clément a major name in rum.

 1946